haskell-cryptography/haskell-cryptography.github.io/content/blog/botan-first-milestone.md

 - `libsodium`
 - `saltine`

-What are you using cryptography for?
-Would you be interested in trying something new?
-Perhaps an alternate backend for your cryptography needs?

-We're working on `botan`, a cryptographic kitchen sink, and could use your feedback!
-We've successfully published `botan-bindings` and `botan-low`, and now are hard at work on getting `botan` ready too.
 That's where you come in!
-We can't listen to your feedback if there isn't any.
+We'd like you to consider giving [botan][botan github] a try!

 `botan-low` is surprisingly viable out-of-box, and `botan` will be having it's own `0.0.1` release soon enough.
-We are interested in seeing how they perform in the real world, and we can only do that with users!
+We are interested in seeing how they perform in the real world, and we can only do that with users - we can't listen to your feedback if there isn't any!

 Or perhaps you may be a user of a library with one of these buried deep in the dependencies?